Improved algorithms of quantum imaginary time evolution for ground and excited states of molecular systems: Introduction

+To expand QITE's applicability to chemical systems, in this work, we will first introduce a sparse representation of the QITE approximation based on fermion operators.
+Using this scheme, we will focus on both ground and excited states of molecules, and assess the scalability of the method to more complex chemical systems.

 In QITE, the unitary evolution that approximates the imaginary time evolution is determined by solving a set of linear equations to minimize the distance between the two (virtually) evolved states.
 In this study, we revisit the derivation and propose a modified equation based on an order-by-order analysis.
 As shown below, our equation clearly provides a considerably higher fidelity of the unitary evolved state especially for large imaginary time step $\Delta\beta$.
-It, consequently, enables faster convergence of the QITE simulation.
+It, consequently, enables faster convergence of the QITE simulation, and thus saves the required quantum resource.
 This improvement is considered important for strongly correlated systems, as they require a relatively longer imaginary time in general.
-We also discuss the evaluation of matrix elements of QLanczos, which with the current first-order approximation requires an extremely small time-step for large systems.